yndajas/simple-website/README.md

 ### Images

-All images are dithered using [Dither it!][3], except the one at the top of the homepage, which is already lightweight.
+All images are dithered using [Dither it!][3].
 The dithering both reduces the file size and provides a consistent aesthetic across images with very different origins

 ### Styles and colour palette